 In 1995 E. Buožis published his first personal music album in a jazzy-pop style named “Town of Love”.

-In the year 2000 he and Valerijus Ramoška (trumpet) recorded a jazz standards CD 'Solos and Duos', which the most prestigious Lithuanian music magazine 'Gramofonas' ('Gramophone') appraised 'five gramophones' for the music and sound mastering.
+In the year 2000 he and Valerijus Ramoška (trumpet) recorded a jazz standards CD “Solos and Duos”.
+The album was appraised 5/5 Gramophones by the most prestigious Lithuanian music magazine “Gramofonas" for the music and sound mastering.

-In 2005 Egidijus Buožis exhilarates jazz lovers with his new CD 'At First Sight' where Egidijus Buožis performs his compositions together with Valerijus Ramoška (trumpet, flugelhorn), Eugenijus Kanevičius (double bass) and Darius Rudis (drums).
+In 2005 Egidijus Buožis exhilarates jazz lovers with his new album “At First Sight”.
+E. Buožis performs his compositions together with Valerijus Ramoška (trumpet, flugelhorn), Eugenijus Kanevičius (double bass) and Darius Rudis (drums).

-In 2007 new album ‘Spontanica’ by Egidijus Buožis and the Lithuanian saxophonist Petras Vyšniauskas was published.
-In this album sound absolutely spontaneous compositions recorded during the concert in the St. Kotryna church in Vilnius.
+A new album “Spontanica” by Egidijus Buožis and the Lithuanian saxophonist Petras Vyšniauskas was published in 2007.
+“Spontanica” contains absolutely spontaneous compositions recorded during the concert in the St. Kotryna church in Vilnius.

-The solo album ‘ONE’ (2011) by Egidijus Buožis was recorded during his concert on the 18th of December 2010 in Vilnius.
-Authorial compositions, jazz standards and one spontaneous improvisation form the content of this album.
+The solo album “ONE” (2011) by Egidijus Buožis was recorded during his performance on the 18th of December 2010 in Vilnius.
+This album has jazz standards, several original compositions, and one spontaneous improvisation.